canonical/sqlair/README.md

 If `ctx` is `nil`, `context.Background()` will be used.
 The `stmt` is the prepared statement from before, and the `inputArgs` must contain all the Go objects mentioned in the SQLair input expressions of the `Statement`.
 The  query arguments will be extracted from these objects and passed the the database.

-The creation of the query does not actually trigger its exection.
+The creation of the query does not actually trigger its execution.
 This is only done once one of the following methods on `Query` is called.
 ### Get
 `Get` will execute the query.
 There are two cases for what will happen:
-- **The query contains SQLair output expressions** - The first result from the query will be scanned into the arguements of `Get`.
+- **The query contains SQLair output expressions** - The first result from the query will be scanned into the arguments of `Get`.
 If there are no results then it will return `ErrNoRows`.
 In this case the query is executed on the database or transaction with [`sql.QueryContext`](https://pkg.go.dev/database/sql#DB.QueryContext).
 - **The query does not contain SQLair output expressions** - No results will be returned.
 In this case the query is executed with [`sql.ExecContext`](https://pkg.go.dev/database/sql#DB.ExecContext).

 To get metadata about the execution of a query an `sqlair.Outcome` struct can be passed as the first argument.
 See the [Outcome](#outcome) section for more detail.